artemkv/artemkv.github.io/cryptocurrencies.md

 - This was tried in the past to limit email spam: to be able to send an email, you have to compute a number which, appended to email header, will result in hash for the header having lower 20 bits being zeroes
 - You find the number by starting with some initial value (e.g. 0) and if that does not work, you increment the number by one and try again, until you manage to get the result
 - So if you send me a message, and I calculate the SHA-256 hash, and first 32 bits of that hash are zeroes, I know that you did O(2^32) work
-- You can re-formulate this condition as "hash has to be less than target value t"
+- You can re-formulate this condition as "hash has to be less than target value `t`"
 - In Bitcoin, to add a record to a ledger, you need to do work
 - Transactions are already cryptographically signed, so you would not be able to forge a transaction from someone else, and re-playing some previous transaction would not help, as anyone would be able to detect the duplicate and reject it
 - However, without proof of work you would be able to create and sign 2 valid **different** transactions (double-spend): one sending money to Alice and one sending money to Bob.
 Everyone would be able to detect double-spend, but no one would be able to tell which one is correct.
 The consensus would be able to eventually decide on a valid one, but you could overpower the consensus by creating millions of nodes